Maki-chan Graphics

 The open-source Recoil project specialises in handling many old image formats such as these.
 They have a handy browser-based viewer here.

 Another browser-based MAG viewer is here.
 Just drag and drop a picture file in the browser window!
-It'll only open MAG v2 files, not MAKI v1 files.
+It'll only open MAG files, not MAKI files.

 There is an open source C utility somewhere online called mag2png that may be helpful.
 Irfanview and Grapholic and Susie may be able to natively view MKI and MAG files.

-My own code for opening v1 and v2 files is on Gitlab as part of SuperSakura.
-You can convert MKI, MAG, and MAX files to PNG with the "decomp" tool.
-There is a win32 binary of the whole project here, which contains decomp.
+My own code for opening MAKI and MAG files is on Gitlab as part of SuperSakura.
+You can convert MKI, MAG, and MAX files to PNG with "sakutool".
+There are win32 binaries here.

 Background

 Back in the day before LZW compression became ubiquitous, less efficient image compression methods were used.
 Woody Rinn's MAKI format (or, more familiarly, Maki-chan graphics) was an early storage format in Japan.
-He developed the refined MAG v2 format soon after, which became the dominant sharable image type until the World Wide Web brought GIFs into popular consciousness.
+He developed the refined MAG format soon after, which became the dominant sharable image type until the World Wide Web brought GIFs into popular consciousness.
 Rinn-san is actually a capable illustrator as well as programmer, and has a few commercially published mangas.
 He developed the Maguro Paint System (MPS) (later rebranded to Multi Paint), which became the most popular PC-98 graphic editor.
+Someone kindly made a disk image set of Multi Paint available.

 Afterward, the excellent Fábio Schmidlin got in touch to help improve this specification with a better understanding of the file header and the realisation that there's more than one version of the format!
 Thank you very much. ^_^